radioactivedecay/radioactivedecay/docs/source/installation.rst

     $ conda install -c conda-forge radioactivedecay

-Either command will attempt to install the dependencies (Matplotlib, NetworkX, NumPy, SciPy & SymPy) if they are not already present in the environment.
+Either command will attempt to install the dependencies (Matplotlib, NetworkX, NumPy, SciPy, Setuptools & SymPy) if they are not already present in the environment.

 It is also possible to clone the GitHub `repository
 <https://github.com/radioactivedecay/radioactivedecay>`_ and install from within the